Nathaniel Colgan: Botanical and zoological work

 Colgan became a keen amateur botanist following his discovery in 1884 of the rare plant saw-wort in Wicklow and was encouraged by Alexander Goodman More to study botany further.
 He began working on his The Flora of County Dublin in the 1890s but publication was delayed as he and Reginald W. Scully undertook to edit Contributions towards a Cybele Hibernica : being outlines of the geographic distribution of plants in Ireland, founded on the papers of the late Alexander Goodman More following the death of his friend in 1895.

 Colgan is noted for his work in identifying the botanical species meant by the term 'shamrock' in the 1890s.
 He did this by requesting people from around Ireland send him specimens of what they believed to be an Irish shamrock.
-After tending these specimens until they flowered, Colgan identified five most common plant species.
-The most common was yellow clover, followed by white clover, red clover, black medic and finally wood sorrel.
-Dr Charles Nelson repeated the experiment in 1988, marking a hundred years since Colgan's original survey, and found that yellow clover was still the most commonly chosen.
-Yellow clover is also the species that is cultivated for sale in Ireland on Saint Patrick's Day and has been nominated by Department of Agriculture as the "official" shamrock of Ireland.
+After tending these specimens until they flowered, Colgan identified the five most common plant species.
+The most common was lesser trefoil, followed by white clover, red clover, black medic and finally wood sorrel.
+Dr Charles Nelson repeated the experiment in 1988, marking a hundred years since Colgan's original survey, and found that lesser trefoil was still the most commonly chosen.
+Lesser trefoil is also the species that is cultivated for sale in Ireland on Saint Patrick's Day and has been nominated by Department of Agriculture as the "official" shamrock of Ireland.

 Moving to Sandycove in 1900, Colgan developed an interest in marine invertebrates, particularly Mollusca and tunicates.
 Colgan recorded the marine Mollusca collected during the Clare Island Survey and his large mollusc collections from County Dublin and Clare Island were subsequently donated to the Natural History Museum Dublin.

 Colgan's interest in vernacular and Irish language names for various plants and animals was reflected in his other work into jellyfish, starfish and periwinkles and his contribution to the Clare Island Survey.